tuarua/Apple-Signin-ANE/README.md

 Copy your .provisionprofile into */example-desktop/packaging* and rename as *MacDeveloper.provisionprofile*

-From the command line cd into */example-desktop/packaging* and run:
+From Terminal cd into */example-desktop/packaging* and run:

 ```shell
 bash sign.sh